 What is the Educational Cost of Mandating Personal Finance Education?

-As part of NEFE's ROI (Return on Investment) research into course requirements for K-12 students, research from Dr. Carly Urban demonstrates that requiring standalone high school personal finance courses significantly improves student financial outcomes with a high likelihood of not increasing district spending or staffing needs.
+NEFE's return on investment (ROI) research into course requirements for K-12 students was further substantiated by new work from Carly Urban, Ph.
+D., professor of economics at Montana State University's Department of Agricultural Economics and Economics.
+Urban's research demonstrates that requiring standalone high school personal finance courses significantly improves student financial outcomes with a high likelihood of not increasing district spending or staffing needs.

-Dr. Urban is Professor of Economics of Montana State University Department of Agricultural Economics and Economics, research fellow at the Institute for Labor Studies (IZA), a fellow at the TIAA Institute, and a faculty affiliate at the Center for Financial Security at the University of Wisconsin-Madison.
+Urban is also a research fellow at the Institute for Labor Studies, a fellow at the TIAA Institute and a faculty affiliate at the Center for Financial Security at the University of Wisconsin-Madison.

 More News